The climate crisis and what to do about it

 Reduce your carbon footprint: 10% per year

-We advocate that people reduce their carbon footprint by 10% per year.
+We advocate that people reduce their carbon footprint by at least 10% per year.

 This is in line with

-1. the UN/IPCC SR15 report and a halving of global greenhouse gas emissions by 2030 , which would require a 6% per year reduction, together with
+- The UN/IPCC SR15 report and a halving of global greenhouse gas emissions by 2030 , which would require a 6% per year reduction, together with

-2. the principle of equity where those who pollute the most reduce their emissions the fastest.
+- The principle of equity set out the Paris Agreement of 2015 where the most developed countries reduce their emissions the fastest.